makism/dyconnmap/upload_to_pypi.md

-1. Modify the version parameter in `setup.cfg`.
+1. Modify the version parameter in `setup.py`.

 2. Push in `@master`, create a new tag and push on remote.